prashantsharmagit/odin-recipes/README.md

 # odin-recipes

-First project from "The Odin Project"
+I'm Prashant Sharma and I revised HTML using THE ODIN PROJECT.
+This project is the final thing from HTML unit.